szabogabor91/gimlet-website/src/gimletd/concepts.md

 With GimletD, CI pipelines create an artifact for every releasable version of the application, but not release them.
 GimletD then serves as a release manager to perform ad-hoc or policy based releases.

-Gimlet operates only on the releasable artifacts that CI creates.
+GimletD operates only on the releasable artifacts that CI creates.
 This split allows for the above listed features.

 ![GimletD operates on the release artifacts, manages the GitOps repository](/gimletd-with-gitops.png)